piwakawaka-2019/Rahuitia/README.md

 This is an app to display Rāhui and other concerns in cartographic format.

 The idea of the App is to be able to display current Rāhui and to be able to Tautoko or support certain Rāhui.
 A user can sign up by listing their iwi affiliation and biographical information.
-A registered user can then create and locate a rāhui..
+A registered user can then create and locate a rāhui.

 ## User Stories